microeditionbiz/codegen/README.md

 Pablo.md

 ```
-Pablo is from Barcelona and work as a Software Engineer.
+Pablo is from Barcelona and works as a Software Engineer.
 ```

 John.md

 ```
-John is from New York and work as a Graphic Designer.
+John is from New York and works as a Graphic Designer.
 ```

 Akira.md

 ```
-Akira is from Tokyo and work as a Writer.
+Akira is from Tokyo and works as a Writer.
 ```

 Additionaly, you can define some directory as part of the file name: